yuntaowu2000/KisekiWorldRebuild/README.md

   - Capital:
     - Trista town + Thors Academy
     - Heimdallr: central station + Vainqueur Street + Dreichels Plaza (Varflame Plaza), other regions do not fit due to sizes
   - **Note:** Due to file sizes and processing time, other models from sen 3, 4 (West Erebonia) will not be included.
 Regional models can be viewed on [trails-Cafe](https://trails-game.com/regions/).
+- Calvard (Kuro)
+  - Ronlai
+  - Creil
+  - **Note:** There are rotation problems in model extraction and prefab instantiation.
+Models are temporarily not provided.
+This may cause prefab link errors in the project.
+Regional models can still be viewed at the same link as above.

 ## Runtime/Build Requirements
-- Unity version 2020.1.15f1, should be compatible with newer version of Unity
+- Unity version 2022.1.6f1, should be compatible with Unity version starting 2020.1.15f1
 - [Unity new input system](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/QuickStartGuide.html)
 - New Crossbell models can be downloaded [here](https://mega.nz/file/LxsCzZjQ#A1-umIKjQz6m_MEdh9hwMd_xlDLnPbmiIBjVGfgtKFg).
 Download and extract the `CityNew` folder into `Assets/models/Crossbell` and then start/restart Unity and import all models.
   - If you want to build up the models in blender, you will need the json files and the blender python script included in the archive.
 Check this [repo](https://github.com/yuntaowu2000/trails-games-tools) for details.